francoiscote/MesPrefs/README.md

 - `GET /playlists` - Get all your playlists, useful to get the playlist ID
 - `POST /add` - Add currently playing track to playlist
 - `POST /remove` - Remove currently playing track from playlist
+- `POST /play` - Play the playlist
+- `GET /auth/login` - Initiate the OAuth flow from Spotify

 **Rate limiting:** 60 requests/minute per token (429 if exceeded)